justanhduc/task-spooler/README.md

   --get_logdir                    get the path containing log files.
   --set_logdir [path]             set the path containing log files.
   --plain                         list jobs in plain tab-separated texts.
+  --daemon                        Run the server as daemon by Root only.
-  --hold_job [jobid]              hold on a task.
+  --hold [jobid]                  hold on a task.
-  --restart_job [jobid]           restart a task.
+  --restart [jobid]               rerun a hold task.
-  --lock                          Locker the server (Timeout: 30 sec.)git For Root, timeout is infinity.
+  --lock                          Locker the server (Timeout: 30 sec.)For Root, timeout is infinity.
   --unlock                        Unlocker the server.
   --stop [user]                   For normal user, pause all tasks and lock the account.
                                   For root, to lock all users or single [user].
   --cont [user]                   For normal user, continue all paused tasks and lock the account.
                                   For root, to unlock all users or single [user].
+  --pid [PID]                     Relink the running tasks by its [PID] from an expected failure.
+  --stime [start_time]            Set the relinked task by starting time (Unix epoch).
   Actions:
   -A           Show all users information
-  -X           Refresh the user configuration (only available for root) -K           kill the task spooler server (only available for root) -C           clear the list of finished jobs for current user -l           show the job list (default action)
+  -X           Refresh the user config by UID (Max.
+100 users and only available for root) -K           kill the task spooler server (only available for root) -C           clear the list of finished jobs for current user -l           show the job list (default action)